zehuilu/Real-time-Multi-Robot-Mission-Planning-in-Cluttered-Environment/README.md

 Experiments
 ===========

-1. Run a Mambo with Qualisys Motion Capture System and Offline Planner once.
+1. Run one Mambo with Qualisys Motion Capture System and Offline Planner once.

 * Create a directory for csv trajectories
 ```